quangbhdang/RMLET/README.md

 Adjust the timeline as needed for longer or more complex projects.
 This workflow ensures clear collaboration, reproducibility, and easy tracking of experiments and results.

-**Tip:** Test the environment early with sample data/code to ensure all team members can run the project.
+**Tip 1:** Test the environment early with sample data/code to ensure all team members can run the project.
+This make a wold different when dealing with massive dataset or audio, visual datasets.

+**Tip 2:** It a good idea to create a [Makefile](https://makefiletutorial.com/) that combine all script into a single command in CLI for simpler and consistent process when working with more complex project or multiple tools.